upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

    ```

 ### 2. Provide a quick overview of actions and connections using a-tags, button tags, and form structure.
-Actions and connections are the basis for the internet.
-Screen readers can give their users an overview - if you let them.
-when Tim Berners Lee invented HTML in 1989 - was to connect documents
+Tim Berners Lee invented HTML to connect documents.
+Connections are the bones of the internet.
-Clickable actions: Use buttons to signal clickable actions, such as “download,” “sign up,” or “log out.”
-You may use links for less popular or less important actions.
+Users often set screen readers to jump through a list of a-tags on a page to get a sense of its internet environment.
+If your most important a-tags is coded as a button, it will be missing from that overview.

 **Use a button tag** for an action: “download,” “sign up,” or “log out.”